emmercm/www/src/blog/use-github-actions-timeouts-to-protect-your-budget.md

 At first, I thought "this makes sense, I've been doing a lot with [emmercm/metalsmith-plugins](https://github.com/emmercm/metalsmith-plugins) lately, and I haven't been efficient with my pull request count (see my [months of dependency update catch-ups](/blog/keep-lerna-monorepos-updated-with-renovate))."
 But that wasn't it.
 In your GitHub account's [billing page](https://github.com/settings/billing/summary) you can request a usage report CSV be emailed to you, so I did that.

-First off, [`igir`](https://igir.io/) is entirely missing from the CSV, which is provably wrong.
+First off, [`igir`](https://igir.io/) was entirely missing from the CSV, which is provably wrong.
 I have actions running on that repository [all the time](https://github.com/emmercm/igir/actions).
 But what stood out to me was a private repository I was using to test [Renovate](https://www.mend.io/renovate/) config options.
-That repository had spent 6h32m on running tests on a macOS runner:
+That repository had spent 6h32m on running tests on a macOS runner (lines for other repositories have been redacted):

 ```csv
 Date,Product,SKU,Quantity,Unit Type,Price Per Unit ($),Multiplier,Owner,Repository Slug,Username,Actions Workflow,Notes